Bachelor of Arts (BA) in Home Science Career Path

 • Home Management: This course covers the principles of managing and maintaining a household, including budgeting, cleaning, and organization.

-• Research Methodology: This course covers the methods and techniques used in conducting research in the field of Home Science.
+• Research Methodology: This course covers the methods and techniques used in conducting research in Home Science.

-Note that course outlines may vary depending on the institution and program you choose.
+Note that course outlines may vary depending on your chosen institution and program.

 Objectives, Goals, and Vision